anitawoodruff/python-template/README.md

 ## From VSCode

-After installing the Python extension from Microsoft, use any of these methods:
+After installing the Python extension from Microsoft,

-- right-click on test-file & select 'Run All Tests'
-- shift-[ctrl/cmd]-p and select 'Python: Run All tests'
-- 'Run Tests' lightning-bolt button in bottom bar
+- Open the 'Testing' panel in the left bar
-    - To see output, click it again & select 'View Test Output'
+- Choose the test(s) to run

+If this doesn't work, you may need to configure the tests:
+- shift-[ctrl/cmd]-p
+- type/select 'Python: Configure tests'
+- select `pytest`